SaiAshish9/MapBox/README.md

 # MapBox
-This app is not completed yet!
+This app simply utilizes mapbox api and geospatial queries to mark locations on the map via database field address entries.